 As a wellness hotspot, Phuket is also a popular destination for Thailand yoga retreats, some of the most serene places to visit in Phuket.
 The perfect match of yoga-friendly climate, picturesque beaches and top-notch yoga retreats and holidays available all year round attract many yogis to the island.

 Our second trip to Phuket was all about scents and aromas.
 The cooking class was the absolute pinnacle of it!
-Lemongrass, chillies, ginger, turmeric and many more spices.
+Lemongrass, chilies, ginger, turmeric and many more spices.

 The cooking class in Phuket is unique because food in southern Thailand has a different twist – and is spicier.
 This is one of the more unusual things to do in Phuket as a tourist, but a great one.